timsyf/Nutri-Journal-1/README.md

 - Adding a delete function to the favourite section to delete from airtable
 - Adding a journal feature that allows user to track their own health (weight, nutrition per day, etc)
 - Use other APIs to provide more information and services to the user
+- Improving the UI/UX design of the website
+- Improving user interactive features